 17. I’m an international Student.
 Is there paperwork I need to fill out?

 If you are an international student, there are important forms you need to fill out.
 Please see the International Student Page on City Tech’s website and reach out to the contact listed on that page.
-Our International Students advisor will work with you on this paperwork and answer questions you have regarding filling it out.
+The college’s International Students advisor will work with you on this paperwork and answer your questions regarding these forms.